PDA-UR/Sketchable-Interaction/SI-Linking-Prototype/silang_link_doc/link.md

 # Linking of Regions

 ## Description
-Linking of regions occurs when the properties of two or more interactive regions are put into a user-defined relationship in order to model more complex functionality with SI.
+Linking of regions occurs when the properties of two or more interactive regions are put into a user-defined relationship in order to model more complex functionality with SI within a SI context.
 Linking of regions is one of the two fundamental concepts of SI with the other being the collision of regions.

 ## Purpose
 Linking of regions allows users to model more complex workflows within their workspace.
-Put into the context of a common object-oriented programming language like Java or C++, the linking mechanism is yet another metaphor for a class method or member function as it is the case with collisions of regions.
+Put into the context of a common programming language like Java or C++, the linking mechanism is a metaphor for a method or function as it is the case with collisions of regions.
-However, the linking mechanism can also be a *stack* of functions or *graph*  of functions like a private class member function calling others due to decomposition patterns.
+However, the linking mechanism can also be a *stack* of functions or *graph*  of functions like a function calling other function due to the application of decomposition.
-Therefore, it takes a collision of regions to trigger a certain action and the linking relationship of regions determines the reach,how many regions are affected by this action trigger, and the impact, to what extend are effects applied, region properties mutated, etc..
+Therefore, it takes a collision of regions to trigger a certain action.
+The linking relationship of regions ist determined its **reach**, ergo how many regions are affected by this action trigger.
+The **impact** specifies, to what extend effects are applied, region properties are mutated, etc..

 ## Functionality
-Generally, each region can be linked to every other present region based on region properties and corresponding region linking capabilities.
+Generally, each region can be linked to every other present region based on region properties and corresponding region linking *capabilities*.
-An easy example for that is linking regions in terms of their *position* property.
+An easy example for that is linking two regions in terms of their *position* property.
 Moving one region in a direction immediately causes the linked region to be relatively moved in that direction as well.
 However, only regions sharing the capability to be linked via the position property actually show this behaviour when linked and moved.
-This is generally the case for all kinds of possible linking relationships between regions.
+Generally, this is the case for all kinds of possible linking capabilities and between regions.

 In *silang* linking is expressed as follows: